Work Sample · Business applications, SMB · NYC

 Email Marketing Tool Upgrade

-Reinventing an email marketing tool to improve how businesses connect with their audiences.
+Redesigning an email marketing tool to streamline how businesses build, segment, and send campaigns.

 Company: